A Pure Demand Operational Semantics with Applications to Program Analysis: Soundness

-Before proving the systems equivalent we characterize the canonical form that variable lookup subtrees must take in $\vdash$.
+Before proving the systems equivalent, we characterize the canonical form that variable lookup subtrees must take in $\vdash$.
 Figure \ref{fig_variable_lookup_canonical} expresses this canonical form.
-In this figure all rule applications are \ruleref{Var Non-Local} except for the upper right rule which is \ruleref{Var Local}.
-Note that the hypotheses $\ev_i \neq \ev_{i+1}$ and $\myfun(\lab_i)= \gtfun\ \ev_i \gtarrow \expr_i''$ are elided from the figure for readability.
-Recall that the proof of this Lemma and other assertions below are found in the supplementary material.
+In this figure, all rule applications are \ruleref{Var Non-Local} except for the upper right rule, which is \ruleref{Var Local}.
+Recall that the proof of this lemma and other assertions below are found in \inshort{the supplementary material}\infull{Appendix \ref{sec_proofs}}; the above intuition constitutes a high-level sketch of the proof.

 \begin{restatable}{lemma}{variablelookupcanonical} Any variable lookup subtree in a proof of $\stk \vdash \expr \steps \reval$ must be of the form of Figure \ref{fig_variable_lookup_canonical}. \end{restatable}